-- DPC7.4.2.1 The DNO will specify in writing if a continuously acting fast response automatic excitation control system is required to control the Generating Set voltage without instability over the entire operating range of the Generating Set or Power Station.
-This will be dependent on the size and type Generating Set or Power Station and the adjacent part of the DNO's Distribution System to which it is connected. - DPC7.4.2.2 The Generator will notify, and keep notified, the DNO of the agreed set points of the control scheme for voltage control or Power Factor control.
+- The DNO will specify in writing if a continuously acting fast response automatic excitation control system is required to control the Generating Set voltage without instability over the entire operating range of the Generating Set or Power Station.
+This will be dependent on the size and type Generating Set or Power Station and the adjacent part of the DNO's Distribution System to which it is connected. - DPC7.4.2.2 The Generator will notify, and keep notified, the DNO of the set points of the control scheme for voltage control or Power Factor control as appropriate and which have previously been agreed between the Generator and DNO.
 The information to be provided is detailed in Schedules in 5a and 5b.